-Overview: During the Summer of 2018 I had the opportunity to intern on the Experience Design Team at Digitas (a Digital Marketing Agency in Boston).
-In addition to working on other experience design projects, I spearheaded an intern case study project for a pro bono client with a team of interns from different disciplines.
-Our intern case study includes a pitch for a marketing campaign, called The Voting Project, to encourage members of Generation Z to vote on social issues (climate change, gun control and equality) as well as the user experience design for a voter education website.
+Overview: During the Summer of 2018 I interned on the Experience Design Team at Digitas, a Digital Marketing Agency in Boston.
+I spearheaded an intern case study for a pro bono client with a team of interns from different disciplines.
+We created a pitch for a marketing campaign and educative website, called The Voting Project, to encourage members of Generation Z to vote on social issues like climate change, gun control and equality.

 Scope: Over the course of this project, I coordinated a team of interns to research Gen Z voting trends and current voting experiences, define a target audience and persona, define a problem, ideate solutions, create a marketing campaign strategy, design the user experience for a product that will improve our target users’ voting experience, refine and apply an already existing brand, create a budget, propose a social media campaign, produce a short animation and pitch to a client.

-Tools: Google Drive, Illustrator, Photoshop, Sketch, Keynote, pens and paper, whiteboards
+Tools: Sketch, Principle, Keynote, Illustrator, Photoshop, After Effects, Google Drive, pens and paper, whiteboards

 After receiving a brief from our client, we began by reading articles, studies and surveys on Generation Z and their voting trends.
 Here are a few of the insights we garnered: